ChannalKishor/RAG/README.md

 Welcome to **Product Builders** where we dive into the world of generative AI.
 Today, we are unveiling something truly exciting: a step-by-step tutorial on building your own Chat PDF, which we have lovingly named **Document Genie**.

 ## Introduction
-Document Genie is a chatbot built using the RAG (Retrieval-Augmented Generation) framework leveraging the generative AI model Gemini Pro.
+Document RAG Chatbotis a chatbot built using the RAG (Retrieval-Augmented Generation) framework leveraging the generative AI model Gemini Pro.
 It processes your PDF documents by breaking them into manageable chunks, creating a searchable vector store, and generating accurate answers to your queries.

 ## Features
 - **Enter your Google API Key**: Securely input your API key.